LukasMeinschad/ir_peak_int/README.md

-# ir_peak_int
+# Spec_Tools

-A python package containing multiple tools for the analysis of FT_IR spectra.
+## Overview

+Spec_Tools is a Python package designed to facilitate the analysis of spectroscopic data.
+It provides tools for reading, processing, and visualizing data from various spectroscopic techniques, e.g UV-VIS, FTIR, NMR.